LamekaRjeggr/nostr-obsidian-graph/User Guide.md

 	2. Extract the Files:
 	•	Locate the downloaded ZIP file on your computer and extract its contents to a folder.
 	3. Copy to Obsidian Plugins Folder:
-	•	Find your Obsidian vault folder.
+	•	Navigate to your Obsidian vault folder.
-	•	Within the vault, navigate to the .obsidian/plugins/ directory.
+	•	Within the vault, go to the .obsidian/plugins/ directory.
 	•	Copy the extracted plugin folder into the plugins directory.
 	•	Ensure the folder is named nostr-obsidian-graph.
 	4. Enable the Plugin in Obsidian: